 This committee will assess the needs for cold storage capacity throughout the state’s counties and identify where to build the network and resources.
-This goal is not just for COVID-19 crisis, but also for community sustainability.
+This goal is not just for the COVID-19 crisis, but also for community sustainability and longevity.

 - NC Local Food Infrastructure Inventory Map

 - The North Carolina Growing Together project, in collaboration with NC Cooperative Extension’s Local Foods Flagship Program, has created a mapped inventory of businesses that serve as intermediary steps in local food supply chains.